zephyrproject-rtos/zephyr/samples/subsys/mgmt/mcumgr/smp_svr/README.rst

   :option:`CONFIG_FS_NFFS_FLASH_DEV_NAME` setting in :file:`prj.conf` accordingly.

 * The MCUboot bootloader is required for ``img_mgmt`` to function properly.
-More information about the Device Firmware Upgrade subystem and MCUboot can be found in :ref:`mcuboot`.
+More information about the Device Firmware Upgrade subsystem and MCUboot can be found in :ref:`mcuboot`.

 * The :file:`mcumgr` command-line tool only works with Bluetooth Low Energy (BLE)